 - Discover and characterize genetic and environmental causes of human cancer and its progression, with expanded research emphasis on the identification of underlying mechanisms.

 - Identify and evaluate cancer screening and surveillance methods that can be readily translated into clinical practice and health policy, with an emphasis on underserved populations.

 - Develop and implement strategies to enhance cancer survivorship and improve cancer treatment effectiveness.

 - Conduct rigorous clinical and community-based intervention studies in targeted and general populations to identify ways to reduce cancer morbidity and mortality.

-Associate Program Leaders — Hans-Peter Kiem, M.D.; Janis Abkowitz, M.D.
+Associate Program Leaders — Janis Abkowitz, MD; Hans-Peter Kiem, MD, PhD

 The primary objective of the Prostate Cancer Program is to advance and exploit scientific knowledge that will lead to a reduction in the morbidity and mortality attributed to this common and complex disease and to an improvement in patients’ quality of life.
 The program endorses integrated approaches involving basic scientists, population scientists and clinical investigators devoted to exploiting a fundamental understanding of cancer (and host) biology.
 Thematically, the program has three primary areas of focus: 1) understanding the heritable and environmental risks contributing to prostate cancer risk and lethality; 2) targeting mechanisms contributing to castration-resistant prostate cancer progression; 3) distinguishing lethal from indolent prostate cancer through discovery and validation of prognostic biomarkers and a treatment plan that affords longitudinal assessments of risk.